ADesprets/build-db2-docker/README.md

 # set up DB2 database "mydb" in docker.
 I have extracted from the repository openshift-workshop-was (https://github.com/IBM/openshift-workshop-was) this readme.
 Intention is to update and just focus here on the docker image creation for the database.

+I have made the following changes:
-I have updated the version of DB2 to include the log4J correction.
+* Updated the version of DB2 to include the log4J correction (using the DB2 11.5.7.0 version).
-I added this line to make sure the the SPM name is not the same as the database:  db2 update dbm cfg using SPM_NAME mydb_spm I also changed the script that it used to populate the Database.
+* Added this line to make sure the the SPM name is not the same as the database:  `db2 update dbm cfg using SPM_NAME mydb_spm`
+* Changed the script that it used to populate the Database (to avoid execute non-executable file).

 In the DB2 image there is the following code:

 ```